 When integrating performance analysis into continuous integration, capturing data without having the host tool connected or a user manually controlling the GUI is often required.
-To capture data without the Streamline host tool connected, use the gator me.py script in headless mode.
+To capture data without the Streamline host tool connected, use the gator_me.py script in headless mode.

 - Install Python 3.5 (or higher).
-You need Python 3.5 or higher to run the provided gator_me.py script, which uses the gatord agent to connect Streamline to your Android target. - Add the path to the Python3 directory to your PATH environment variable. - Connect Streamline to Android devices. - Choose a counter template. - Export the counter configuration to a configuration.xml file.
-Create one configuration file for each device class.
+You need Python 3.5 or higher to run the provided gator_me.py script, which uses the gatord agent to connect Streamline to your Android device. - Add the path to the Python3 directory to your PATH environment variable. - Configure counters and export a counter configuration file for each class of device